Muy Bueno | Cuban to English Dictionary

 Typical usage: "Chico, desde que fuimos al Farito la semana pasada no he podido sacarle la arena al pisicorre."

-La Vaquita: n. the closest Farm Stores to your house.
+n. the closest Farm Stores to your house.

 Origin: A reference to the cow, or vaquita, found on the establishment's outdoor lighted sign.